Clemson-CPSC-3600/beginner-simple-simple-network-management-protocol-template/examples/README.md

 ## Tips

-1. **Start Small**: Begin with the single OID examples before moving to multiple OIDs or bulk requests
+1. **Start Small**: Begin with the single OID examples before moving to multiple OIDs
 2. **Check Byte Order**: Many issues come from incorrect byte ordering - the hex dumps help debug this
 3. **Use the JSON Files**: Write automated tests using the JSON files for faster development
 4. **Compare Hex Values**: When debugging, convert your bytes to hex and compare with the expected values character by character